-This recipe is for times when you need to fix something for a meal in under 5 minutes.
-It's delicious & super nutritious from gooseberries & coriander leaves used.
-You can laze around all day & make it 5 minutes before lunch/dinner.
-You can make it real quick & easily for a busy weekday meal too.
+This gooseberry saaru is super delicious & super nutritious from gooseberries & coriander leaves used.
+You can laze around all day & make it easily, quickly 5 minutes before lunch/dinner.
+Perfect for a busy weekday meal.
 You just need fresh gooseberries & coriander leaves.

 Ingredients: